Who we are

 How to submit

-Submissions can be sent as .rtf or .doc attachments (in standard manuscript format), or as Markdown-formatted plain text files, to email@example.com.
-If your story is a reprint, please tell us where it has been previously published.
+Submissions can be uploaded as .rtf, .doc, or .docx attachments (in standard manuscript format), or as Markdown-formatted plain text files.

 We do not accept simultaneous submissions—do not send us a story you have sent to another market.
 Please wait for us to reply to your submission before sending another—we’ll only consider one of your stories at a time.